 Bacillus cereus and other Bacillus species

 This pathogen can cause two types of foodborne illness—the diarrhoeal type and the emetic or vomiting type.
-Like Clostridium perfringens the illness is a mild one, but unpleasant nevertheless.
+The illnesses are generally mild, but unpleasant nevertheless.
 Symptoms can be more severe for young, elderly and immune-comprised consumers.

-The diarrhoeal type occurs within 8 to 16 hours of eating the food and lasts for about 24 hours.
+The diarrhoeal type of illness usually occurs within 8 to 16 hours of eating the food and lasts for about 24 hours.
 Foods involved vary from starchy vegetables, meat products, cereal foods, sauces, puddings and spices.
 A much shorter time is required for symptoms of the vomiting type to appear (30 minutes to five hours).
-The most common food associated with the vomiting type is rice.
+One of the most common foods associated with the vomiting type is rice.
 Cooked rice should always be cooled and stored in the refrigerator.

 - Consuming the toxin formed in the food causes the vomiting type illness.
 Reheating or cooking the food will not destroy this toxin as it is resistant to heat.
 Although this bacterium can grow and produce toxin at refrigeration temperatures, it does so much more slowly than at room temperature.
 Precooked food should not be stored in the refrigerator for more than two to three days.